|

 end.
 They are impossible to understand

-invariance, and equivalence of entities within the reductionist paradigm are
+equivalence of entities within the reductionist paradigm are strongly

-we mean that all parts of the whole have approximately equal relative
+that all parts of the whole have approximately equal relative capacity or

-part may be serially coupled to others they are independent by virtue of
+serially coupled to others they are independent by virtue of local safety or

-variance, and inequivalence of entities within the systemic paradigm are also
+inequivalence of entities within the systemic paradigm are also strongly

-inequivalence we mean that some entities of the whole have greater or lesser
+that some entities of the whole have greater or lesser relative capacity or

 the terms “constraint” and “non-constraint” don’t occur in the reductionist